Score Breakdown

 π What's In The SEC Filings

-Extreme overhang from earnout shares and upcoming acquisition.
+Massive overhang from earnout shares and pending dilutive acquisition.

-βFormer holders of the Legacy Rumbleβs common shares are eligible to receive up to an aggregate of 105,000,000 additional shares... subject to $15.00 and $17.50 share price milestones.β
+βFormer holders of Legacy Rumbleβs (as defined below) common shares are eligible to receive up to an aggregate of 105,000,000 additional shares of the Companyβs Class A Common Stock.β